Eurekan-Academy/Baldesion-Arsenal-Primer/boss-attacks.md

 10. Spear Summon/Mythcall (Prepare to move in or out)
 11. In or Out/ Spinner or Carver (Donut or Circle Aoe)
 12. Spear In or Out/ Spinner or Carver Move to him if Circle aoe, Move to spear if Donut
-13. Dodge aoe and immediately after stop moving/Legendary Geas *Loopstart*
+13. Dodge aoe and immediately after stop moving/Legendary Geas *Loopstart*{:.loopstart}
 14. **Raidwide/acallum na senorach (Shield healers shields up, Eurekan Potion)**{:.healer}
 15. Proximity AoE + Gravity ball (marked player away from the group!)
 16. **Tankbuster/thricecull**{:.tank}